-- A. Effective July 1, 2023, Appendix K identifies the salary range and classification assignment. - B. July 1, 2023, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by four percent (4.0%), as shown in Appendix G. - C. Effective July 1, 2024, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by three percent (3.0%), as shown in Appendix H. - D. Employees who are paid above the maximum for their range on the effective date of the increase describe in Subsections B and C above will not receive an increase to their current pay unless the new range encompasses their current rate of pay. - 43.5 Compensation increases described in Subsection 43.1, Subsection 43.2, Subsection 43.3 and Subsection 43.4 above will take effect only if they are deemed feasible by the Director of OFM, approved by the Legislature as provided in RCW 41.80, and fully funded by the State appropriations to the Employer.
-In the event that some or all of the compensation increases described in Subsection 43.1, Subsection 43.2, Subsection 43.3 and Subsection 43.4 are not approved or fully funded, the parties will reopen negotiations to bargain a replacement provision.
+- A. Effective July 1, 2023, each classification represented by the Union will receive a four and one-half percent (4.5%) base wage increase.
+The salary schedule effective July 1, 2023, is included in Appendix A. - B. Effective July 1, 2024, each classification represented by the Union will receive a four and one-half percent (4.5%) base wage increase.
+The salary schedule effective July 1, 2024, is included in Appendix B. - C. Employees who are paid above the maximum step for their assigned range will not receive the specified increases to their current pay unless the new salary range encompasses their current rate of pay. - D. All employees earning a salary that is less than or equal to the state minimum wage will have their salaries adjusted each January in accordance with the state minimum wage act. - E. Compensation increases described in Subsections A and B above will take effect only if they are deemed feasible by the Director of OFM, approved by the Legislature as provided in RCW 41.80, and fully funded by the State appropriations to the Employer.
+In the event that some or all of the compensation increases described in Subsections A and B are not approved or fully funded, the parties will reopen negotiations to bargain a replacement provision.
 Nothing in this paragraph obligates either party to agree to any proposal.